The Importance of a High-Quality Common-Mode Choke or Line Isolator

 We recommend placing a high-quality common-mode choke or line isolator near the transceiver.
-A common question is: why is this necessary?
+Why is this necessary?

 A choke serves two critical purposes: it stabilizes SWR measurements by eliminating RF currents on the coaxial shield and enhances reception performance by reducing interference caused by common-mode pickup.
 Here’s a detailed explanation: